 The NCAA announced changes to their amateur athlete model allowing college players to make money from their name, image, and likeness.
 To be ratified January 2021, the changes will give college players more freedom to make money based on their standing as an athlete.

 Obviously, there are guidelines and restrictions, and it’s still not a form of revenue sharing among the NCAA and their athletes who play in revenue generating sports like football and basketball but it’s a step in the right direction.
 The decision also inspired hope from many that there would be a video game.
-The vastly popular NCAA Football and Basketball series ended in 2013 and 2009 respectively but diehard fans have held out hope that they would come back one day.
+The vastly popular NCAA Football and Basketball series ended in 2013 and 2009 respectively but diehard fans have held out hope that they would come back one day, even on various gaming servers ( you can visit their site for further information on servers).
 Based on what’s been revealed, the NCAA’s announcement may have inspired false hope.

 The group who suggested changes to the NCAA haven’t recommended that they make changes to allow athletes to group together and package their names, images, and likenesses.